This topic is under construction for the 23.3 (March 2023) release of LabKey Server. For current documentation of this feature, click here.

 - Both import options allow you to Import Lookups by Alternate Key if you have lookups that should be resolved using a column other than the primary key.

-Once your data class has been populated and is in use, new data added must be correctly merged with existing data.
+Once your data class has been populated and is in use, new data can be added, and existing data can be updated in most cases.
+Select Import Options

 - When you update existing data, only the columns you update (for the rows you specify) will be changed.
 Existing data in other columns remains unchanged.
 This allows you to make a known change (update a review status for example) without needing to know the contents of all other columns.